Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Irregular blocks: first version

-Then one may consider admissible deformations of the connections along which Stokes data do not vary, which yields by definition \emph{isomonodromic} deformations.
-This can be set up as a system of nonlinear differential equations where the positions of the poles and the irregular types are precisely the independent variables, hence they become the ``times'' of isomonodromic deformations: the positions of the poles are the tame/regular times, and the rest are the wild/irregular ones.
+Concretely, isomonodromic deformations amount to a system of nonlinear differential equations where the positions of the poles and the irregular types are precisely the independent variables, hence they become the `times': the former are the tame/regular times, and the rest are wild/irregular.

-Geometrically these differential equations constitute a \emph{nonlinear} flat/integrable symplectic connection in the local system of moduli spaces $\mc{M}^{*}_{\dR}$ of meromorphic connections, as the marked points and the irregular types vary (i.e. as the \emph{wild} Riemann surface structure on the sphere varies~\cite{boalch_2011_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}). \end{remark*}
+Geometrically, these differential equations constitute a \emph{nonlinear} flat/integrable symplectic connection in the local system of moduli spaces $\mc M^*_{\dR}$ of meromorphic connections, as the marked points and the irregular types vary (i.e. as the \emph{wild} Riemann surface structure on the sphere varies~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}). \end{remark*}